 Meanwhile, I changed the CTA text to ‘Connect with Others’, which helps to explain what this App can bring to the user.

 First of all, I added a progress bar on the top which shows how many questions has been answered and how many are left.
-This gives the user a clear idea of where he is in the progress and encourage him to keep going to complete the task.
+It gives the user a clear idea of where he is in the progress and encourages him to keep going to complete the task.

 I also added a ‘Skip’ button next to the progress bar, which give the user the flexibility to jump to create an account directly and come back to fill the information later.
 This helps the user to lower the physical effort.